1. Quit Smoking

 6. Avoid Alcohol

 Alcohol increases fat around the waist and abdomen.
-Research have shown that heavy alcohol consumption increases the risk of stroke by 45%.
+Research has shown that heavy alcohol consumption increases the risk of stroke by 45%.
 Alcohol consumption should not be more than 2 drinks per day for men and 1 drink per day for women.

 7. Reduce Sodium

 Salt is a rich source of sodium with 40% sodium content.
 Increased sodium in your diet disturbs the sodium-potassium balance which leads to high blood pressure.
 Today almost all processed foods contain sodium-rich salt.
-The best way to limit sodium intake is to choose foods with sodium and calories in 1:1 ratio.
+The best way to limit sodium intake is to choose foods with sodium and calories in a 1:1 ratio.